How Much Money Can I Save by Switching FEHB Plans?

 Even if your plan satisfies you, why not consider switching to another?
 Those who switch in Open Season save hundreds of millions of dollars every year for themselves and their employing agencies, through migration to lower-cost plans that offer better value.
 You, too, can share in these savings.

 Consider the following examples.
-If you are a single employee in the Washington, DC area, our estimates show that you are likely to save well over $1,500 by joining the Kaiser HMO Standard Option instead of the Blue Cross Standard Option.
-If you are unwilling to make such a drastic departure from fee-for-service medicine, you can save almost $1,000 by enrolling in the Blue Cross Basic plan rather than the Standard Option.
+If you are a single employee in the Washington, DC area, our estimates show that you are likely to save around $2,200 in average estimated yearly costs by joining the Kaiser HMO Standard Option instead of the Blue Cross Standard Option.
+If you are unwilling to make such a drastic departure from fee-for-service medicine, you can save around $1,300 in average estimated yearly costs by enrolling in the Blue Cross Basic plan rather than the Standard Option.
 We rate a half dozen Consumer-Driven (CD) and High Deductible (HD) options as equal to or better than even Blue Cross Basic for most enrollees.
 All these estimates include your premium cost, your savings from tax preferences, and your likelihood of a range of expenses up to and including a catastrophically expensive illness.

 Perhaps you are a retired couple with Medicare parts A and B. The great majority of such retirees select the Blue Cross Standard Option.
-But we rate the MBHP High Deductible Plan, the Aetna Direct plan, the Blue Cross FEP Blue Focus option, the Blue Cross Basic option, the CareFirst High Deductible plan, and the Aetna Advantage plan as likely to save you thousands of dollars next year.
+But we rate many plans as likely to save you thousands of dollars next year by switching to one of those.
 Why?
-Most of these plans, like Blue Cross Standard Option, allow you to pay nothing for hospital and physician charges when you have Medicare parts A and B. In all of them premiums are far lower.
+Most of these plans, like Blue Cross Standard Option, allow you to pay nothing for hospital and physician charges when you have Medicare Parts A and B. In all of them premiums are far lower.
 So, you start the year with major savings in hand.
-Moreover, Blue Cross Basic and an increasing number of other plans now provide a Part B premium rebate.
-Our ratings show that you can save even more if you enroll in one of many plans that will pay most or all of your Part B Premium and give you a free Medicare Advantage plan designed for federal annuitants in which you pay little or nothing for doctor and hospital bills, no matter how high.
-Carriers that provide such plans include Aetna, Compass Rose, Humana, Kaiser, Mail Handlers, and others.
-Our comparisons show that these and other plans offer savings of thousands of dollars a year compared to the traditionally most popular plans.
+Moreover, Blue Cross Basic provides a Part B premium rebate, and other plans offer better benefits if you enroll in their Medicare Advantage plan.
+Our ratings sort out all these factors and show how much money you can save in each.
+Our comparisons show that some plans offer savings of potentially thousands of dollars a year compared to the traditionally most popular plans.